ashvardanian/SimSIMD/README.md

 Computing dot-products, similarity measures, and distances between low- and high-dimensional vectors is ubiquitous in Machine Learning, Scientific Computing, Geo-Spatial Analysis, and Information Retrieval.
 These algorithms generally have linear complexity in time, constant or linear complexity in space, and are data-parallel.
-In other words, it is easily parallelizable and vectorizable and often available in packages like BLAS (level 1) and LAPACK, as well as higher-level `numpy` and `scipy` Python libraries.
+In other words, they are easily parallelizable and vectorizable and often available in packages like BLAS (level 1) and LAPACK, as well as higher-level `numpy` and `scipy` Python libraries.
-Ironically, even with decades of evolution in compilers and numerical computing, [most libraries can be 3-200x slower than hardware potential][benchmarks] even on the most popular hardware, like 64-bit x86 and Arm CPUs.
+Ironically, even with decades of evolution in compilers and numerical computing, [most libraries can be 3x - 1'000x slower than hardware potential][benchmarks] even on the most popular hardware, like 64-bit x86 and Arm CPUs.
 Moreover, most lack mixed-precision support, which is crucial for modern AI!
 The rare few that support minimal mixed precision, run only on one platform, and are vendor-locked, by companies like Intel and Nvidia.
 SimSIMD provides an alternative.